 Jusino, whose forte is concert photography, began competing in the Army Digital Photography Contest in 2014 and promptly earned an honorable mention with "The Moment When You Realize You Have Arrived," taken at the B.B.
 King Blues Club and Grill at Times Square in New York City.

-"It makes me feel good to find out that my work received recognition -- makes me want to keep trying each year," Jusino said.
+"It's good that the Army sponsors this," Jusino said.
+"It's a great avenue for service members to show our talent."It makes me feel good to find out that my work received recognition -- makes me want to keep trying each year," Jusino said.
 "To get even an honorable mention is great.
 To do so two years in a row is pretty humbling, and it makes me very proud."